epics-base/pvaPy/documentation/streamingFramework.md

 ## Examples

-All of the examples described below should work out of the box.
+All of the examples described below should work out of the box, assuming that the EPICS libraries have built in [distributor plugin](dataDistributorPlugin.md), which is the case for the recent PvaPy pip and conda packages.
 However, depending on the machine used for running them, some of the command line arguments (e.g., frame rates, server and client queue sizes, etc.) might have to be tweaked in order for examples to run without lost frames.